-Quite simply, because it is easily for residents in the affected area to recognize, remember and understand.
+Quite simply, because it is easy for residents in the affected area to recognize, remember and understand.

 How are tropical storms and hurricanes named?

 The National Hurricane Center created the list of names we use to name hurricanes.
-Names are roated on a six year basis, with a rotating list of male and female names.
+Names are rotated on a six-year basis, with a rotating list of male and female names.
 Whenever a particularly powerful storm hits land, (such as Hurricane Andrew in 1992), the name is then retired from the list to avoid confusion in the future.

 The average number of named storms (depressions or tropical storms) each season is between 9-10.
 The average number of hurricanes that form each season is between 5-6, of which 2-3 of these will generally become major hurricanes.